telerik/xaml-docs/controls/radgridview/populating-with-data/configuring-the-databindings.md

 ![Telerik {{ site.framework_name }} DataGrid ObservableCollection ItemsSource](images/RadGridView_ObservableCollection_ItemsSource.png)

-> To learn more about defining columns and the different types of columns, take a look at the [Columns]({%slug gridview-columns-overview%}) section.
+> To learn more about defining columns and the different types of columns, you can take a look at the [Columns]({%slug gridview-columns-overview%}) section.

 ## See Also